 Check the TMJ discussion boards in the community TMJ forums online to read some real life stories and experiences with jaw surgery for TMJ.
-In some cases it has worked beautifully.
+In some cases, it has worked beautifully.
 In other cases, it seems to have not worked at all or has made the situation even worse.
-Do your research if considering surgery!
+Do your research if you’re considering surgery!

 It is treatable (manageable).
 Treatment includes hot and cold paks, sleeping on the side, eating soft food, avoiding chewing gum, decreasing stress, relaxation techniques and wearing a mouth guard nightly.

 Even physical activities like moving heavy furniture or weight lifting can aggravate TMJ.
 Be aware of your actions.
 Are you clenching or grinding your teeth during the day?
 Try to keep the jaw relaxed.

 Process of elimination

 Arthroscopy means “to look within the joint”.
 Small incision instead of large incision.
 This procedure allows the surgeon to see cartilage and bone.
 Using small instruments, a video lens and light, the surgeon sees within the jaw joint.
 Possibly can fix a misalignment issue on the spot (if there is one), has the ability to removes inflamed tissue.
 Patient can go home same day.

 Open Joint Surgery involves a cut in the front of the ear to expose jaw joint.
 Surgery can last one hour to several hours depending on complexity.
 This type of surgery can re-position slipped cartilage, repair injured tissue and replace a joint entirely.

 Wearing a mouth guard is a preventative measure.
 In most cases, you can prevent any further damage by wearing a night guard consistently.
 It’s a very effective way to manage your TMJD

 Do you have a TMJ story to share, or just want to say hello?
 We would love to hear from you!